Birgül Sadıkoğlu: Club career

 She played football in her school's football team.
 In 2013, she became top scorer with five goals in the Turkish Intra-school Cadets Football Championship held in Kastamonu.

 Birgül Sadıkoğlu playing for Eskişehir in the away match of the 2014–15 season against Ataşehri.

 Birgül Sadıkoğlu obtained her license on May 31, 2012, and entered Eskişehirspor in her hometown.

 She became Top scorer at the 2013 Turkish Interschool Football Championship for Girls held in Kastamonu, and repeated her achievement at the same competition the next year in Samsun.

 As Eskişehir was relegated from the Women's First league, she transferred by October 2016 to Bozüyük Halk Eğitim Gençlik ve Spor club in the Third League.
 The following season, she moved to Eskişehir Öncü Spor ve Gençlik, which played also in the Third League.
 After three seasons in total in the Third League, she was signed by the İzmir-based club Konak Belediyespor in the 2019–20 season.

 Zhytlobud-1 Kharkiv

 On 23 February 2021, she moved to Ukraine and joined WFC Zhytlobud-1 Kharkiv to play in the Ukrainian Women's League.

 Galatasaray

 On 1 February 2022, the Turkish Women's Football Super League team was transferred to the Galatasaray club.

 ABB Fomget

 In August 2023, Sadıkoğlu transferred to the 2022–23 Super Leagıe champion ABB Fomget.
-She took part at the 2023–24 UEFA Women's Champions League and scored one goal each in the matches against the Islandic Valur and Hajvalia from Kosova.
+She took part at the 2023–24 UEFA Women's Champions League and scored one goal each in the matches against the Icelandic Valur and Hajvalia from Kosova.